jjg/strangerlights/README.md

 Load the sketch `strangerlights.ino` on to the Arduino.
 If one light turns on every few seconds, you're ready to configure the firmware and customize the message.
 If not, check your connections.
 It's easy to get them wrong since most strings of these lights don't include documentation.

 ## Assemble the sign
-This amounts to painting the background and then the lettering on the sign itself.
-It's helpful to know where the lights are going to fall so you can align them somewhat with the letters, but some imperfection here is desirable.
+This amounts to painting the background and either painting or applying the lettering on the sign itself.

+It's helpful do this first in order to know where the lights are going to fall over the letters.
 We hand-painted the lettering, but you could also print out the letters in a suitable font, just consider the environment you'll be using the sign in and choose a method that can withstand the conditions.

+If you're going to use the sign indoors you can simply screw the Arduino board to the back of the sign.
+Ours was going outside in the Wisconsin winter so we used a freezer-safe Rubbermaid container to enclose the electronics.

 ##Configure the firmware
 The "firmware" is the Arduino sketch included in this repository.
 You'll need to edit this to match your specific sign layout and the message you want to display.